basilfisk/UI2/docs/issues.md

 - about form
 	- Company : name instead of code
 - login.js
 	- Is the admin.users element needed?
-Is it related to me.groupusers?
+Is it related to me.groupUsers?
 - login form
 	- if login fails, show login form again
 	- display loading icon until `setProgress` has finished